godotengine/godot-docs/tutorials/3d/gi_probes.rst

 in real-time.
 Dynamic objects that move within one of these probes will also receive indirect lighting from the scene automatically.

-Just like with ReflectionProbe, GIProbe can be blended (in a bit more limited way), so it is possible to provide full real-time lighting for a stage without having to resort to lightmaps.
+Just like with ``ReflectionProbe``, ``GIProbe`` can be blended (in a bit more limited way), so it is possible to provide full real-time lighting for a stage without having to resort to lightmaps.

-The main downsides of GIProbe are:
+The main downsides of ``GIProbe`` are:

 - A small amount of light leaking can occur if the level is not carefully designed.
 This must be artist-tweaked.
 - Performance requirements are higher than for lightmaps, so it may not run properly in low-end integrated GPUs (may need to reduce resolution).
-- Reflections are voxelized, so they don't look as sharp as with ReflectionProbe.
+- Reflections are voxelized, so they don't look as sharp as with ``ReflectionProbe``.
 However, in exchange they are volumetric, so any room size or shape works for them.
 Mixing them with Screen Space Reflection also works well.
-- They consume considerably more video memory than Reflection Probes, so they must be used by care in the right subdivision sizes.
+- They consume considerably more video memory than Reflection Probes, so they must be used with care in the right subdivision sizes.

 Setting up
 ----------

-Just like a ReflectionProbe, simply set up the GIProbe by wrapping it around the geometry that will be affected.
+Just like a ``ReflectionProbe``, simply set up the ``GIProbe`` by wrapping it around the geometry that will be affected.

 .. image:: img/giprobe_wrap.png

 Afterwards, make sure to enable the geometry will be baked.
-This is important in order for GIPRobe to recognize objects, otherwise they will be ignored:
+This is important in order for ``GIProbe`` to recognize objects, otherwise they will be ignored:

 .. image:: img/giprobe_bake_property.png

-Once the geometry is set-up, push the Bake button that appears on the 3D editor toolbar to begin the pre-baking process:
+Once the geometry is set up, push the Bake button that appears on the 3D editor toolbar to begin the pre-baking process:

 .. image:: img/giprobe_bake.png